|

 Ramsbottom Urban District Council, and Mr. R. H. Senior, President of Ramsbottom

-member of the Ramsbottom staff, presented a bouquet to Mrs. Scott, and in
+youngest member of the Ramsbottom staff, presented a bouquet to Mrs. Scott,

 |

-and happiness to reap the benefits of the surroundings of their new home in
+long life and happiness to reap the benefits of the surroundings of their

 best wishes of the District General Manager and his colleagues at District